gvwilson/tidynomicon/glossary.md

 used to return a single value of the underlying type.
 See also [single square brackets](#single-square-brackets).

+*Eager evaluation*{:#eager-evaluation}:
+evaluating an expression as soon as it is formed.

 *Empty vector*{:#empty-vector}:
 a vector that contains no elements.
 Empty vectors have a type such as logical or character,